-At the Aquarium, guests can utilize Kulture City sensory bags and noise-canceling headphones during their visit.
+Guests can borrow Kulture City sensory bags and noise-canceling headphones during their visit.
 The sensory bags are designed for guests with sensory needs and contain items that cater to a variety of tactile experiences, including smooth, textured, and squeezable surfaces.
 The noise-canceling headphones help reduce the volume of sound.
 These tools were carefully selected based on their effectiveness and safety.
 Some guests may use the items in the sensory bag to soothe themselves, while others may use them as extra stimulation.

 Tips for visitors with sensory concerns

 For a quieter, less crowded visit, we suggest coming to the attraction during the weekdays, excluding school holidays.
 This provides ample opportunity to experience all the benefits the attraction has to offer, without the hassle of large crowds.

 Please be aware that there will be varying degrees of lighting and music throughout the attraction to enhance the experience, so if this is an issue, please be prepared.